CESSProject/doc-v2/cess-miners/storage-miner/running.md

  ✔ Container watchtower  Running                                                0.0s
 ```

-If you want to speed up your earnings, you can choose to deploy a Marker-type TEE Worker to help storage nodes certify space and mark user service files.
-Please refer to the [TEE Worker User Guide](./teeworker.md).
+If you want to speed up your earnings, you can choose to deploy a Marker-type TEE Node to help storage nodes certify space and mark user service files.
+Please refer to the [TEE Node User Guide](../tee-node/running.md).

 # Common Operations